Skip to content

 Creating an email template in BetterMerge is simple and essential for sending campaigns.
 By using merge tags, formatting options, and validation tools, you can ensure your emails are personalized and error-free.
 Now that your template is ready, you can move on to setting up your email campaign.

-BetterMerge.com (formerly mailway.in) is an independent product and is not affiliated with or endorsed by Google LLC.
-Gmail, Google Sheets, Google Workspace Marketplace and the Google Workspace Marketplace logo are trademarks of Google LLC.
+BetterMerge is an independent product not affiliated with, endorsed by, or connected to Google LLC.
+Gmail, Google Sheets, Google Workspace, and Google Workspace Marketplace are trademarks of Google LLC.